Student Handbook: Section 3: Student Activities

-- New student organizations are required to draft a set of bylaws and review them with the Director of Student Activities.
+2. New student organizations are required to draft a set of bylaws and review them with the Coordinator for Student Organizations and Greek Life.
 This usually involves a process of writing, review, and revision of several drafts of the bylaws, before they are approved for Student Association review.

 - A list of interested student members